zdenham/PERNBoilerplate/Readme.md

 > npm run server
 ```

-Your backend API should be running!
+Your backend API should beg running!
 Now run the front end on a separate server:

 Open new tab: ⌘t